jumpingjoy/watchnationpro/apple-watch-6-review.md

 Blood oxygen monitoring is a new feature for Apple.
 It has been introduced in Apple Watch Series 6 for the first time.
 An optical heart sensor has been redesigned to measure blood oxygen also.
 However, the blood oxygen level calculated can't be used for medical use but fitness and wellness purposes.
 This oxygen level can be tracked in Blood Oxygen App.
 Check this app after updating your iPhone's later version of iOS and also Apple watch series 6 to the later version of watchOS.
 To measure blood oxygen level, open the blood oxygen app in your watch and tap on the start button.
 Keep your wrist steady and watch your face upwards.
 It takes 15 seconds to calculate blood oxygen level.
 It will show results after 15 seconds.

-#### How well sleep is monitored in Apple watch series 6?
+#### How well is sleep monitored in Apple watch series 6?

-The sleep app is connected with Clock, which has settings of bed time (customizable).
+The sleep app is connected with Clock, which has settings of bedtime (customizable).
 This feature monitors your sleep if you wear it during sleep.
 The app shows results such as average sleep time, bedtime.
 You can see a bar graph that shows the analysis of your sleep for a week or month.
 Light green marks in the graph show bedtimes, and Dark green marks indicate sleep times.
 However, it does not provide any other info such as sleep stages such as light sleep, REM sleep, Deep sleep, time taken for each stage, etc. In this case, the Apple watch has to improve much in sleep tracking.

-#### How well the steps are counted in the Apple watch series 6?
+#### How well are the steps counted in the Apple watch series 6?

 The activity app counts the steps.
 You can access this feature easily through the rolling digital crown.
 It will take you to the activity app.
 By scrolling down using the same digital crown, you can see the step count.